May 25, 2026 · AI

 Three concrete moves worth making this quarter:

 1. Audit your cross-platform identity for consistency.
 AI agents matching your brand across TikTok, Instagram, X, LinkedIn, Pinterest, and YouTube get confused when your handle, bio, profile photo, or pinned link varies between platforms.
-Lock it down once and run a unified publishing workflow, that’s the core of what Feedsta exists to do, so a content update on one platform doesn’t silently introduce a mismatch on another.
+Lock it down once and run a unified publishing workflow so a content update on one platform doesn’t silently introduce a mismatch on another.

 2. Treat your posting cadence as a discovery signal, not just an engagement metric.
 Stale profiles get downranked in both algorithmic feeds and AI-generated recommendations.
 Our recent breakdown on how Google’s AI search box turned posting cadence into a ranking signal walks through the exact mechanic, and it’s about to be amplified as more AI tools enter the pipeline.

 3. Make your link footprint contactable.
 AI agents evaluating creators or brands for a recommendation check whether there’s a working contact path.
 A broken link in bio, a dead landing page, or a QR code routing to a 404 disqualifies you when an AI is deciding who to surface.
-Tighten your shortener and landing-page setup, the fsta.li shortener was built for exactly this, so every link a discovery tool follows actually resolves.
+Tighten your shortener and landing-page setup so every link a discovery tool follows actually resolves.

 The Bigger Picture

-Why does DeepSeek’s price cut matter for social media managers?
+Why does DeepSeek’s price cut matter for brands and creators?

 What is AI-powered social discovery?